 - Subordinated ranking: Tier 2 instruments are unsecured and subordinated instruments, ranking ahead only of ordinary shares and additional Tier 1 hybrids.
 Tier 2 instruments rank behind senior creditors, which includes depositors and senior unsecured creditors. - Interest is deferrable (but cumulative): Interest is deferrable for Tier 2 capital instruments, but typically only in the highly unlikely circumstance that the payment would result in the bank becoming insolvent. - Deferred interest does however accumulate. - Basel III compliant structural features: Tier 2 subordinated instruments are classified as Basel III compliant Tier 2 capital instruments.
 As such, they contain the following features: - o Conversion or write-down following a Non-Viability Trigger Event: If the prudential regulator determines that the issuer is at the point of non-viability (loosely defined as the point in which the issuer is failing or likely to fail), the issuer may be required to convert some or all of its Tier 2 hybrids into ordinary shares.
-Generally speaking, it is expected that any Tier 1 hybrids outstanding will be converted into equity before Tier 2 hybrids.
-Depending on the price of the ordinary shares at the relevant time, investors may suffer loss as the value of ordinary shares received by an investor may be less than the face value of the relevant hybrid. - If, for any reason, the conversion does not take place, the face value of Tier 2 hybrids set aside for conversion will be written off and noteholders will not be compensated (including for any unpaid distributions or interest). - o Optional call dependent on regulatory approval: Tier 2 hybrids include an early call feature where the face value of the instrument may be repaid early in cash.
+Generally speaking, it is expected that any Tier 1 hybrids outstanding will be converted into equity before Tier 2 hybrids. - If, for any reason, the conversion does not take place, the face value of Tier 2 hybrids set aside for conversion will be written off and noteholders will not be compensated (including for any unpaid distributions or interest) - o Optional call dependent on regulatory approval: Tier 2 hybrids include an early call feature where the face value of the instrument may be repaid early in cash.
 The optional redemption requires regulatory approval, which may not be provided. - In general, regulators are unlikely to provide approval for a Tier 2 hybrid to be called if it results in a reduction in the issuer's capitalisation; regulators are unlikely to provide approval for a redemption or resale unless the issuer has, or is expected to, issue an instrument of similar size to replace the instrument subject to that call.
 To the extent the optional call was expected not to be exercised, it is likely that the price of the notes will be negatively affected.